Optical Injection and Detection of Long-Lived Interlayer Excitons in van der Waals Heterostructures

-To visualize the overall charge configuration, Fig.~\ref{fig:1}e shows the sum of the peak 1s X (RP) reflection contrast of MoSe\textsubscript{2} and WSe\textsubscript{2} layers normalized to the individual reflection contrast of each layer in the absence of charges ($\mathcal{Z}_{sum}$) as a function of $V_\mu$ and $P_{\text{pump}}$ (see SI for details).
-The yellow region labeled as (i,i) and outlined by a black-dotted contour, denotes the charge-neutral regime, where both excitons reach maximum contrast; we note that small but finite doping persists near the boundaries of this region.
-At higher pump powers, a dark blue region appears above a light gray dotted contour line, indicating dual-layer doping with opposite charge carriers (e,h).
+To visualize the overall charge configuration, Fig.~\ref{fig:1}e shows the sum of the peak 1s X (RP) reflection contrast of MoSe\textsubscript{2} and WSe\textsubscript{2} layers normalized to the individual reflection contrast of each layer in the absence of charges ($\mathcal{Z}_{\mathrm{sum}}$) as a function of $V_\mu$ and $P_{\text{pump}}$ (see SI for details).
+The yellow region labeled as (i,i) and outlined by a black-dotted contour denotes the approximate charge-neutral regime, where both excitons reach maximum contrast.
+At higher $P_\mathrm{pump}$, a dark blue region appears above a light gray dotted contour line, indicating dual-layer doping with opposite charge carriers (e,h).
 In the surrounding regions, either WSe\(_2\) is hole doped (i,h) or MoSe\(_2\) is electron doped (e,i), with the opposite layer remaining charge neutral.
-The absence of sharp vertical boundaries at fixed $V_{\mu}$ in the charge-neutral region (see the curved shape of the black contour in Fig.~\ref{fig:1}e) reflects the non-equilibrium nature of the charge distribution.
-This suggests that optical pumping may lead to excess hole generation in the WSe$_2$ layer.
+Details on the asymmetry between hole and electron doping are provided in the SI.

-Having established the charging configuration in both layers, we investigate whether the injected electrons and holes form bound interlayer exciton states, or remain unbound.
-Prior theoretical work~\cite{amelio_polaron_2023,qi_thermodynamic_2023} demonstrated that the modification of the 1s exciton-polaron resonances can be used to differentiate between bound and unbound interlayer electron-hole pairs: however, the associated spectral shifts are rather small and can be masked by exciton line broadening.
+Next, we investigate whether the injected electrons and holes form bound interlayer exciton states, or remain unbound.
+Prior theoretical work~\cite{amelio_polaron_2023,qi_thermodynamic_2023} demonstrated that the modification of the 1s exciton-polaron resonances can be used to differentiate between bound and unbound electron-hole pairs; however, the associated spectral shifts are rather small and can be masked by exciton line broadening.
 The origin of this relatively weak dependence is the small Bohr radius of 1s intralayer excitons, rendering them insensitive to the charges in the neighboring TMD layer (see the sketch in the upper panel of Fig.~\ref{fig:2}a).
 In contrast, Rydberg exciton states, such as the 2s state, exhibit a significantly larger Bohr radius (lower panel of Fig.~\ref{fig:2}a), making them more sensitive to the surrounding electrostatic environment~\cite{xu_correlated_2020}.
 As such, the 2s exciton reflection contrast can be expected to respond differently depending on whether the charge carriers are (tightly) bound as interlayer excitons or remain free unbound particles.